aleventhal/aria-annotations/README.md

 </p>
 ```

-### Example -- Comment section for a specific piece of content
+### Example -- Comments on a specific piece of content

 Comments are special and worth providing special semantics for, to enable navigation between comments.
-Some comment sections may contain a tree structure of replies.
+Some comments may contain a tree structure of replies.

-In this example, a comment section is linked to a small piece of text within the document.
+In this example, a comment is linked to a small piece of text within the document.

 ```html
 <p>The <span aria-details="thread-1">cat is smart</span>.</p>